sailja/React_Self_Study/Notes/Day-1.md

 1. Rendering components on a webpage based on their current state.
 2. keeping the UI in sync with state by re-rendering(reacting) when state changes.

+# Setting Up React App

+We can set up react app by using create-react-app or vite.

+- create-react-app is a `starter-kit` for react applications.
+Here, everything is already configured.
+ESLint, prettier, jest, etc. The issue with create-react-app is that it is slow and outdated therefore it is not recommended to use this for real-world app setup.
+However can be used to set up react for tutorials or experiments.

+- vite is a modern build tool that contains a template for setting up React applications.
+With vite we need to manually set up ESLint, jest, prettier etc. The reason for using vite instead of create-react-app even if we have to manually set up everything is that it is extremely fast to automatically refresh the page when code changes.
+Also bundling is extremely fast with vite.

+React team now advises to use `React framework` for new projects.(NextJs, Remix etc).
+React framework is basically a framework build on top of react library.